ChiffX/gpu-stock-scraper/README.md

 1. Modify search_canada_computers() to reflect your local stores
 2. If using Windows, you can uncomment "import winsound" and beep() in scraping_functions.py to get a beep sound when stock is detected.
+3. If you are receiving an error installing dotenv, try "pip3 install python-dotenv"

 #### Next Steps ######
 1. Use a more secure method (potentially oauth) for sending emails